 * Click here for rating key

-Cafe Zack Restaurant Review: This longstanding Ventura restaurant has a charming setting: a '30s-era cottage off the beaten path, just east of downtown.
-But that’s just one aspect of its appeal.
+Cafe Zack Restaurant Review: This longstanding Ventura restaurant has a charming setting: a '30s-era cottage.
 Chef Salome Cervantes knows his way around the kitchen, and service is warm and welcoming.
-Fresh seasonal vegetables are a nice counterpart to the rich flavor of roasted wild boar shank with demi-glace.
-The deep flavor of Tellicherry peppercorn works well with steaks like filet mignon and New York strip, the latter of which is served in a Maytag blue cheese and Cabernet reduction.
+Fresh seasonal vegetables are a nice counterpoint to the rich flavor of slow-roasted wild boar with demi-glace.
+The deep flavor of Tellicherry peppercorn works well with steaks like filet mignon and a 12-ounce New York strip, the latter of which is served in a Maytag blue cheese and Cabernet reduction, or béarnaise.
 Lighter fare is popular at lunchtime.
 A grilled chicken pesto baguette is topped with sun-dried tomatoes, artichokes and mozzarella.
 Daily pasta specials may include penne tossed with sautéed chicken, fresh herbs, red chili flakes and garlic butter.
 There are a variety of crisp salads, too, and a grilled vegetable sandwich.
 The star of the dessert menu is Zack’s namesake pie: silky smooth chocolate ganache on a pecan crust topped with whipped cream.
 A fish-of-the-day and ravioli-of-the-day keep things interesting for the many regular patrons.
-The wine list includes numerous boutique selections.
+The wine list includes numerous boutique selections from the Central Coast.